Val Thorens Ski Resort

 The lively resort sits at the head of the Belleville Valley and completely above the treeline, alongside Les Menuires and St Martin de Belleville.
 These villages provide the perfect option for those looking to escape the bustle of Val Thorens itself, providing a quieter base from which to ski.
 On clear days, the location lends itself to a truly spectacular panorama, though it sometimes does present a challenge during whiteouts.

-There’s no better way to experience the early or late season conditions in Val Thorens than with a Ski Club Freshtracks Holiday – there are three to choose from this season.
+There’s no better way to experience the early or late season conditions in Val Thorens than with a Ski Club Freshtracks Holiday – there are four to choose from this season.